lessucettes/adresu-plugin/README.md

 A policy plugin for the [strfry](https://github.com/hoytech/strfry) Nostr relay (though it can be used with any other relay after small adjustments).

-This plugin acts as an orchestration layer for the filter library [adresu-kit](https://github.com/lessucettes/adresu-kit).
+This plugin acts as an orchestration layer for the filter library [Adresu Kit](https://github.com/lessucettes/adresu-kit).
 It extends the stateless filtering capabilities of the library with stateful moderation tools that require direct integration with a database and the `strfry` command-line interface.
 With Adresu Plugin, relay operators can enforce fine-grained policies for event acceptance, protect their servers from spam and abuse, and cultivate a higher-quality, safer environment for their users.

 ---